Research Incentive Grants enable Early Career Researchers to develop their independent research career.

 - The Trust will consider only one application from the same applicant at any one time.

-- A researcher who holds an existing active grant from the Trust cannot make a new application within the same scheme until all end of grant requirements for the active grant have been met.
+- A researcher who holds an existing active grant from the Trust cannot make a new application until all end of grant requirements for the active grant have been met.

 - The Trust will not accept a new application if the end report from a previous grant has not been returned by a grantholder.